BobD/kabem/README.md

 So a kaBEM class would look like: '__page__container_modifier-name'.

-kaBEM also support multople modifier classnames with a bit of semi clever-ish SASS @extend and CSS attribute selectors.
+kaBEM also support multople modifier classnames with a bit of semi clever-ish Sass @extend and CSS attribute selectors.
 It converts BEM class like these:

 <pre>
 .__block{